cytoscape/cytoscape.js-cose-bilkent/README.md

   randomize: true,
   // Node repulsion (non overlapping) multiplier
   nodeRepulsion: 4500,
-  // Ideal edge (non nested) length
+  // Ideal (intra-graph) edge length
   idealEdgeLength: 50,
   // Divisor to compute edge forces
   edgeElasticity: 0.45,
-  // Nesting factor (multiplier) to compute ideal edge length for nested edges
+  // Nesting factor (multiplier) to compute ideal edge length for inter-graph edges
   nestingFactor: 0.1,
   // Gravity force (constant)
   gravity: 0.25,
   // Maximum number of iterations to perform
   numIter: 2500,
-  // For enabling tiling
+  // Whether to tile disconnected nodes
   tile: true,
   // Type of layout animation.
 The option set is {'during', 'end', false}
   animate: 'end',
-  // Represents the amount of the vertical space to put between the zero degree members during the tiling operation(can also be a function)
+  // Amount of vertical space to put between degree zero nodes during tiling (can also be a function)
   tilingPaddingVertical: 10,
-  // Represents the amount of the horizontal space to put between the zero degree members during the tiling operation(can also be a function)
+  // Amount of horizontal space to put between degree zero nodes during tiling (can also be a function)
   tilingPaddingHorizontal: 10,
   // Gravity range (constant) for compounds
   gravityRangeCompound: 1.5,